 The potential impact of AI_PREMie has been recently recognised by the Science Foundation of Ireland (SFI).
 Under the SFI Future Innovator Prize AI for Societal Good Challenge, a special prize of €500,000 was awarded to the AI_PREMie team, in recognition of the potential impact of their AI-powered risk stratification platform for Preeclampsia.

 “The impact of AI_PREMie will be a game-changer in tackling preeclampsia.
 As a clinician, I cannot wait to use it as part of our care”.

 Prof. Mary Higgins, UCD & National Maternity Hospital, Dublin

-How does HEAnet and UCD IT Services support this?
+How do HEAnet and UCD IT Services support this?

 HEAnet, through its partnership with GÉANT, has made a pan-European Infrastructure-as-a-Service (IaaS) framework available to all researchers in Ireland.
 The 2020 IaaS+ Framework is aimed at further accelerating the adoption of cloud services by research and education institutions.

 Thanks to a pan-European collaboration with GÉANT, the 2020 IaaS+ Framework covers Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and complementary Software as Service (SaaS).
 The framework offers a range of attractive IaaS cloud computing solutions, tailor-made and priced, for academia.
 A pan-European tender was conducted for 40 countries, with GÉANT acting as the central purchasing body on behalf of the NRENs and their member institutes.
 Click here for more information on the services, cloud platforms and resellers for Ireland.